10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Activity Level: A small mongrel suited for a condo may need a daily walk and indoor play.
 But a larger canine with a Retriever or Husky in its heritage may require long, outdoor exercise to be a healthy and happy pet.

-How to Pick the Perfect Dog in Singapore
+Popular Dogs in Singapore: How to Pick the Perfect One

 Choosing the right dog breed for your home and lifestyle is key to a happy life together.
 First, consider your lifestyle—whether you live in a small apartment or a spacious house, work long hours, or have an active outdoor routine.
 Different dog breeds have varying energy levels, sizes, and grooming needs.
 For instance, if you live in a smaller apartment, you might pick smaller breeds like the Shih Tzu and Pomeranian, which are well-suited for indoor living.
 If you have a more active lifestyle and access to outdoor spaces, medium to larger breeds like the Labrador Retriever, Golden Retriever, or Mongrel could be great companions for activities like walks or runs in the park.